-Once you install your fixtures in your bathroom, it becomes very difficult to uninstall them and move them to a different location.
-It is advised that you lay out a floor plan after you measure the dimensions of your bathroom in order to simulate what kinds of measurements you might need to ensure everything fits where you want it to fit.
+Once you install your fixtures in your bathroom, it becomes very difficult to uninstall them.
+It'll also be harder to move them to a different location.
+It is advised that you lay out a floor plan to determine average bathroom size.
+Do this after you measure the dimensions of your bathroom in order to simulate what kinds of measurements you might need to ensure everything fits where you want it to fit.
 Not only do you want to measure your bathroom, but you want to set some measurement standards for the fixtures you want to include in your bathroom.

-Make sure you take the size of the tank into consideration as well as the base of the toilet and the size of the bowl.
+Make sure you take the average bathroom size of the tank into consideration as well as the base of the toilet and the size of the bowl.
 If you decide that a wall mounted toilet is what you prefer, you may not need as much space.
-Many wall mounted toilets do not have the back that many common toilets have, making it easier for you to add more space into your bathroom.
+Many wall mounted toilets do not have the back that many common toilets have.
+This makes it easier for you to add more space into your bathroom.
 Keep in mind that the installation process will be a bit more tricky, but if you are looking for a more minimalist design and space conservation, this may be the way to go.

 For a wall mounted vanity, measure so your vanity’s surface is right around waist height.
 This can vary depending on the person.
 For commercial use a common height for wall mounted vanities is around 32-35 inches from the floor.
-When measuring your vanity, regardless of the type, you want to measure each dimension.
+When measuring your bathroom vanity, regardless of the type, you want to measure each bathroom dimension.
 Start by measuring the height and width of the vanity.
-If you have a floor standing vanity, measure from the floor to the surface of the vanity.
-These two measurements will give you the two basic measurement you need for potentially installing a vanity.
+If you have a floor standing bathroom vanity, measure from the floor to the surface of the bathroom vanity.
+These two measurements will give you the two basic measurement you need for potentially installing a bathroom vanity.

 If more holes are needed make sure they are of equal distance from each other.
 Many vanities or sinks either have faucets included or have pre-drilled holes for faucets to be installed so drilling faucet holes should not be necessary.
 This definitely makes it easier to install a faucet.
 Many of these pre-drilled holes are large enough to include most faucets, depending on the number of holes the sink or vanity has pre-drilled.

-Bathtubs & Showers
+Bathtubs and Showers